Yoga in Britain: 1980s onwards

 Adult education funding was cut sharply in the 1980s when Margaret Thatcher was prime minister, and yoga moved from public to private classes.
 In the 1990s, commercial yoga studios started to appear in city centres.
 At the same time, yoga was recognised as a valid sporting activity by the UK Sports Council; it recognised the British Wheel of Yoga as yoga's governing body, without giving it powers to enforce yoga teaching standards.
-A more energetic style, Ashtanga Vinyasa Yoga, became popular in the new studios with their audience of young, ambitious and often male practitioners.
+A more energetic style, Ashtanga (vinyasa) yoga, became popular in the new studios with their audience of young, ambitious and often male practitioners.
 The style, founded by K. Pattabhi Jois, made yoga into an aerobic exercise with continuous flowing movements, the asanas linked by vinyasa sequences based on Surya Namaskar, the salute to the sun.

 The first Iyengar Yoga Institute (IYI) outside India was founded in Maida Vale, London, in 1983.
+Silva Mehta and her children Shyam Mehta and Mira Mehta, both yoga teachers taught by Iyengar, helped to run the institute, initially largely unpaid.
 The old IYI building was replaced in 1994, and the new one was officially opened by Iyengar in person in 1997.
 From the start, Iyengar personally assessed the quality of the teaching every year.

 Alongside the yoga brands, many teachers, for example in England, offer an unbranded "hatha yoga", often mainly to women, creating their own combinations of poses.
 These may be in flowing sequences (vinyasas), and new variants of poses are often created.
 The gender imbalance has sometimes been marked; in Britain in the 1970s, women formed between 70 and 90 per cent of most yoga classes, as well as most of the yoga teachers.
 This caused yoga to evolve as a female practice, taught by women to women.
+In 2016, the British Wheel of Yoga found that its members were 86% white British, 2.8% British Asian, and 0.5% black British.
+A BMJ Open survey of yoga practitioners found that 91% of those who responded were white, and 87% of respondents were female.

+In 2013, the Brighton Yoga Festival was founded by Davy Jones and Mikaela Perera.
+Since then it has run annually, with a day of classes in different styles of yoga and meditative practices, held in the Brighton area during the summer.

 By 2019, yoga had become "massively popular" in Britain, to the extent that its practice was altogether "unremarkable"; some 500,000 people practise it regularly each week, and as many as 3 million have at least tried it.